Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 Result: Pass

-Test #4 (Signup button)
+Test #4 (Sign up button)

-Action: After form is filled click on "Signup" button.
+Action: After form is filled click on "Sign up" button.

-Before: Hover over button changes colour from teal to a ligther shade of teal and adds some box shadow.
+Before: Hover over button changes colour from teal to a lighter shade of teal and adds some box shadow.

-After: On click redirect to new profile page whith an empty library
+After: On click redirect to new profile page with an empty library

 Result: Pass

-Test #4b (Signup button - existing account)
+Test #4b (Sign up button - existing account)

-Action: After form is filled click on "Signup" button.
+Action: After form is filled click on "Sign up" button.

 Before: Hover over button changes colour from teal to a ligther shade of teal and adds some box shadow.

-After: On click redirect back to the signup page and flashed message "An account with this email already exists"
+After: On click redirect back to the sign up page and flashed message "An account with this email already exists"

 Result: Pass.

 Test #5 (Login page button)

 Action: Click on "Have an account?
-Log In" at the bottom of the page
+Log In" at the bottom of the page.

 Before: Hover over blue link.
 No change in state.